k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

     The **fnEnrichmentLuParams** [enrichment function](/articles/10_enrichment_function/01_enrichment_function_overview.md) is attached to the LU_PARAMS table and populates the LU_PARAMS table and then creates a record for each LUI (Entity ID).

-2. Add the LU_PARAMS to the LU Schema and link the ENTITY_ID to the main source table.
-For example, link the CUSTOMER LU table to the FABRIC_TDM_ROOT.IID column and link the LU_PARAMS.ENTITY_ID to the CUSTOMER.CUSTOMER_ID.
+2. Add the LU_PARAMS to the LU Schema and link the ENTITY_ID to the FABRIC_TDM_ROOT.IID.

 3. Edit the **COMBO_MAX_COUNT** shared Global imported from the TDM Library if needed.
 By default the Global is populated with 49 and is checked when creating a TDM task using a [Parameters selection method].
 If the number of possible values in the [TDM Parameters tables](#tdm-parameters-tables) is smaller or equal to the COMBO_MAX_COUNT value, the parameter is handled as a **combo** parameter and a list of all possible values for this parameter is displayed.
 If a value is not selected from the list, the parameter has  more values than the threshold defined in COMBO_MAX_COUNT and the user must enter the value in the parameter.